The 5 Stages Of Grief Are The Reason You Can't Move On From Your Loss...

 It’s helped me become even closer to my husband and (now 4) children.

 I’ve used that pain to be more empathetic with my clients and better serve them.

 It’s also led me here… to share my story and my journey with you.

 After having enough people ask me how I’ve been able to find joy again…

 How I stopped being the grieving mother and became the chosen mom of an angel…

-I’ve made it my mission to help people, just like you, heal their pain of loss.
-I want to show you how to view grief as the healing journey that leads to joy, rather than a thing that we must resist and escape.
+I’ve made it my mission to help people heal their pain of loss.
+How to view grief as the healing journey that leads to joy, rather than a thing that we must resist and escape.